mehmetkirsakal/Allegro-Word-Search/README.md

 ## How to run:

-you can Run it simply with cloning this repository and inside Debug folder there is Word Search.exe (../Debug/WordSearch.exe)
+You can run it simply with cloning this repository and running the Word Search.exe in Debug folder (../Debug/WordSearch.exe)

 ![Örnek Resim](/WordSearch.png)